 Pictured above is a blank pendulum chart.
 You can purchase either the laminated reusable chart with dry erase marker, or the downloadable chart, or draw your own chart using the one here as an example.

-When you have the chart in front of you, write the title and author of each book you're considering into a the pie slice.
+When you have the chart in front of you, write the title and author of each book you're considering for your next read into a pie slice.
 If there are more pie slices than book choices (there are 10 on this chart), leave blanks in between.
 Avoid clumping choices all to one side - rather, distribute the choices evenly across the chart.
 If there are more books than pie slices, divide them into groups and make multiple charts.
 Before beginning, be sure to state the source of your pendulum's answers.

 To begin - Hold your pendulum over the spot indicated by the the arrow.
 The question you ask will depend on your objective in selecting the book.
 Here are some examples of possible questions you might be asking: